PaulNewman-M/Daily-Activity-/README.md

 <h3>7) How to Optimise code and reduce unwanted variables </h3>

-Use filter and reduce and functional programming reather than <strong>for loops</strong>
+Use filter, reduce and functional programming rather than <strong>for loops</strong>